plone/training/docs/effective-volto/addons/semanticui.md

 noun/modifier relationships, word order, and plurality to link concepts intuitively.

+Volto uses Semantic-UI for both the public and the "private" administration interface.
+See the [Theme](./theme) chapter for details on how to use a different CSS framework for the public part of your theme.

-Semantic-UI-LESS has a builtin theming engine based on the following concepts:
+Semantic-UI-LESS has a built-in theming engine based on the following concepts:

 - LESS [definitions](https://github.com/Semantic-Org/Semantic-UI-LESS/tree/master/definitions) files (split in globals, collections, elements, etc) to define the basic styles (ex: `definitions/modules/tab.less`)
 - A [semantic.less](https://github.com/Semantic-Org/Semantic-UI-LESS/blob/e4395217c1b8b3227c7387284d12f2d9774d33c6/semantic.less) file which imports all the available definition files